Michigan Defense Attorneys

 Michigan Extortion Law

-If you’ve been charged with or are under investigation for extortion, you need an experienced white collar criminal defense attorney representing you as early in the process as possible.
+If you’ve been charged with extortion, or are you are under investigation for extortion, you need an experienced Michigan white collar criminal defense attorney representing you as early in the process as possible.
 Extortion is an extremely serious felony offense that can result in a lengthy term of incarceration.
-You do not want to jeopardize your Constitutional Rights by speaking with the police.
+Protect your rights, your reputation and your freedom by contacting our experienced Michigan felony defense lawyers.
 Let the experienced criminal defense lawyers at Jeffrey Buehner, PLLC do the talking for you.

 Extortion involves attempting to obtain something from another person through the use of threats.
 There are two varieties of felony extortion under Michigan law: threatening injury and threatening an accusation of a crime.
 Any crime involving threats to another person is going to be treated in a serious manner by a judge, but just because someone alleges you threatened them, doesn’t make it true.
 Statements can be taken out of context, they may be outright fabrications or they may be the result of a misunderstanding.
-The important thing to remember is that if you are the person being accused, you don’t want to handle the situation on your own.
-Call the experienced extortion defense lawyers at Jefffrey Buehner, PLLC now: (248) 865-9640.
+The important thing to remember is that if you are the person being accused of extortion, you don’t want to handle an extortion investigation or charge without an experienced criminal defense lawyer at your side.

 Michigan Extortion Law - Threatening Injury